 This is a message from director and ballot measure co-chair Kirstin Beatty:

-I have several concerns.
+I have two concerns.

 - Support ideas first, secondly support bills that support those ideas.
 Avoid signing on in favor of “great” bills that can be changed later anyway, behind closed doors, and stick instead to signing on in support of explicitly stated concrete ideas.

 - Read the bills.
 Don’t just rely on secondhand information.
 Look through the bills, for the devil is in the details.
 Bill titles are usually sweet-sounding propaganda – look at the details.

 - Speak to Legislators 1-to-1.
 Speaking privately one-to-one or with a team with your personal legislators appears more helpful to being heard – we know first-hand some legislators do not read emails due to the number incoming!
 If you cannot speak well, then bring writings and bring a group of constituents to help.
 Take the time to truly educate one or two legislators in advance of public hearings, since public hearings often limit speaking time to 3 minutes per person and can be disjointed.